icrc/digitalhealth-docs/digital-health-solutions/README.md

-# ICRC Open Source Projects
+# ICRC Health Open Source Projects

 The International Committee of the Red Cross (ICRC) actively contributes to and maintains several open-source projects that strengthen digital health systems in humanitarian settings.
 Our work focuses on interoperability, mobile development, and open standards.